-Whether its watery or cloudy, a result of ejaculation or a potential infection; penile discharge comes in a variety of forms and can bring about a variety of questions.
+Whether it’s watery or cloudy, a result of ejaculation, or a potential infection; penile discharge is any fluid that comes from the urethra that isn’t urine and it can come in a variety of forms which usually brings about a variety of questions.

-That said, let’s chat about everything you need to know about penile discharge - the good, the bad and the downright normal.
+This is everything you need to know about penile discharge - the good, the bad, and the downright normal.

 What is penile discharge?